-The Group's development profit for the year under review consisted of the recognition of revenue (based on percentage of completion method) for the housing units sold at Paterson Suites, Verdure, The Vermont on Cairnhill, Skyline Residences and Luxus Hills Phases 2 to 5.
+The Group's development profit for the year under review consisted of the recognition of revenue (based on percentage of completion method) for the housing units sold at The Vermont on Cairnhill, Skyline Residences and Luxus Hills Phases 4 and 5.

-Verdure and Luxus Hills Phase 2 obtained TOP in May 2012, followed by Luxus Hills Phase 3 in October 2012.
-99% of Paterson Suites, 75% of The Vermont on Cairnhill and 80% of Skyline Residences have been sold as at 31 March 2013.
+The Vermont on Cairnhill obtained TOP in August 2013, followed by Luxus Hills Phase 4 in October 2013.
+99% of Paterson Suites, 77% of The Vermont on Cairnhill, 81% of Skyline Residences and 11% of Luxus Hills Phase 6 have been sold as at 31 March 2014.